-MOC certificates, similar to original certificates, may be revoked for cause.
+Maintenance of Certification (MOC) certificates, similar to original certificates, may be revoked for cause.

-he ABHRS endorses the four principles approved by the American Board of Medical Specialties (ABMS), including: (1) evaluation of professional standing; (2) evidence of lifelong learning and self assessment; (3) demonstration of cognitive expertise; and (4) assessment of practice performance.
+The ABHRS endorses the four principles approved by the American Board of Medical Specialties (ABMS), including: (1) evaluation of professional standing; (2) evidence of lifelong learning and self assessment; (3) demonstration of cognitive expertise; and (4) assessment of practice performance.